-Fall Semester (fulltime students): Student must complete a minimum of 12 credit hours and receive a minimum semester GPA of 3.5 or better.
+Fall Semester or Spring Semester (fulltime students): Student must complete a minimum of 12 credit hours and receive a minimum semester GPA of 3.5 or better during the semester for which Dean's List honors are being awarded.

 Fall Semester (part-time students): Student must complete a minimum of 12 credit hours over the previous summer and current fall semester and receive a minimum cumulative GPA of 3.5 or better.